Anatomy of the brain (MRI) - cross-sectional atlas of human anatomy

 Lateral ventricle, Third ventricle, Fourth ventricle, Aqueduct of midbrain; Cerebral aqueduct

-The meninges with sacs containing the cerebrospinal fluid (CSF) but also the different layers and pericerebral spaces (of course, the dura mater, the pia mater, the arachnoid and the spaces between them are very difficult to identify in a healthy subject and the positioning of legends here is approximate).
+The meninges with sacs containing the cerebrospinal fluid (CSF) but also the different layers and pericerebral spaces (of course, the dura mater, the pia mater, the arachnoid and the spaces between them are very difficult to identify in a healthy subject and the labels on it are approximate).

 Cerebral arterial circle (Willis): Superior aspect; Vertical aspect